Alexander Kennedy VRD R.N.V.R. - Escape from Hong Kong - The Final Hours

 Photo from the Ashby collection ©

-Back Row: Lt Kennedy RNVR, Lt-Cmdr Hsu Heng (Henry) CN, Lt-Cmdr Gandy RN (Rtrd), Lt-Cmdr Yorath RN (Rtrd), Cmdr Montague RN (Rtrd) ???, Lt Parsons HKRNVR, Lt Ashby HKRNVR, Lt Collingwood RN,
+Back Row: Lt Kennedy RNVR, Lt-Cmdr Hsu Heng (Henry) ROC, Lt-Cmdr Gandy RN (Rtrd), Lt-Cmdr Yorath RN (Rtrd), Cdr Montague RN (Rtrd), Lt Parsons HKRNVR, Lt Ashby HKRNVR, Lt Collingwood RN,

 Front Row: Sub-Lt Gee HKRNVR, Sub-Lt Brewer HKRNVR, Sub-Lt Legge HKRNVR, and nurses at Waichow.